-r einhold Schwenk was born in Göttingen, Germany, at the end of World War II.
-His visual arts journey began at the age of sixteen in apprenticeship to a poster design and window dressing studio in Karlsrühe.
-His job included painting enormous billboards for movies like Gone With The Wind, All Quiet on the Western Front.
-Later Reinhold attended the Werk-Kunst-Schule, Wuppertal, a Bauhaus-inspired art school where he learned all aspects of graphic design.
-His artistic talents were praised by friends, family, and teachers so Reinhold made a big decision: in 1966 he left his home, moved to New York City, and enrolled in the School of Visual Arts.
-One of his professors recognized Reinhold’s potential and got him a job in the art studio of Doyle Dane & Bernbach, the most influential ad agency of the era.
-In a short time, he rose from Art Director to Creative Director, producing award-winning ads in print and television for international giants like Volkswagon, Audi, American Airlines, and for cultural icons like The New York Shakespeare Festival.
+R einhold Schwenk was born in Göttingen, Germany, at the end of World War II.
+His visual arts journey began with an apprenticeship to a design studio in Karlsruhe at the age of sixteen.
+His assignments included painting enormous billboards for movies like Gone With The Wind and creating store window décor for local businesses.
+Later Reinhold attended the Werk-Kunst-Schule-Wuppertal, a Bauhaus-style art school, where he learned all aspects of graphic design.
+With encouragement from school friends and teachers, Reinhold made a big decision: in 1966 he left his home, moved to New York City and enrolled in the School of Visual Arts.
+His talent was immediately recognized by a professor who then landed him a job at Doyle Dane & Bernbach, the most influential ad agency of the era.
+In no time, Reinhold rose from studio assistant to Art Director to Creative Director, producing award-winning ads in print and television for international giants like Volkswagen, Audi, American Airlines and for cultural icons like The New York Shakespeare Festival.

 In 2018 Reinhold designed and oversaw the construction of his own art studio.
 This inspiring new space allows him to spread out and work big.
-His latest series, ‘East Beach,’ is the first body of work created in the new studio and marks the realization of images he has been collecting for several years in St. Simons, GA.
-The vast flat beaches of the Georgia coast are vastly transformed twice a day with the tidal ebb and flow.
-On East Beach there are infinite horizons, dramatic skies, and exquisite light.
+His latest series, ‘east beach,’ is the first body of work created in the new studio and marks the realization of images he has been contemplating for several years.
+The vast flat beaches of the Georgia coast, transformed twice a day by tidal ebb and flow, feature infinite horizons, dramatic skies, and exquisite light.
 Each of Reinhold’s paintings in this new exhibition capture the dynamic intersection of land and water and sky.

 JS&B Gallery, Manhattan…Anderson Fine Arts, St. Simons GA…Grenning Gallery, Sag Harbor, NY…Stover Mill, Bucks County PA…The Philadelphia Sketch Club, Philadelphia, PA...State Museum of Pennsylvania, Harrisburg…Phillips Mill, Bucks County, PA… 2011-2017 Artists of the Gallows Run, Kintnersville, PA, an art benefit for land conservation in Bucks County.